 If the peace lily’s roots cannot access the water it requires then the first sign of stress is drooping leaves with brown tips.

-The humidity indoors is typically lower then the peace lily prefers, which in of itself can cause brown leaf tips, but it can be exacerbated by indoor heating, air conditioning, draughts from open doors.
+The humidity indoors is typically lower than the peace lily prefers, which in itself can cause brown leaf tips, but it can be exacerbated by indoor heating, air conditioning, and draughts from open doors.